privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ### Businesses relying on age verification

-If you're a business planning to accept EU Age Verification credentials - an online gambling platform, alcohol delivery service, or adult content provider - you need to understand what you're actually getting.
+If you're a business planning to accept EU Age Verification credentials (an online gambling platform, alcohol delivery service, or adult content provider), you need to understand what you're actually getting.

 A credential from the current system means: *"Someone using the official app (or a modified version of it) submitted this birth date."*